<< Yesterday | This Day in Baseball History |

 |

 2001 | Joining Babe Ruth (1927 Yankees), Roger Maris (1961 Yankees), Mark McGwire (1998 Cardinals), and Sammy Sosa (1998 Cubs), Barry Bonds becomes the fifth major leaguer to hit 60 home runs in a season.
-The 37-year-old Giant left fielder is the oldest to join this elite group but the quickest to reach the historic plateau, needing only 141 games to reach the milestone. |
+The 37-year-old Giant left fielder is the oldest to join this elite group, but the quickest to reach the historic plateau, needing only 141 games to reach the milestone. |

 2002 | The Twins and Brad Radke, who throws a six-hitter, stop Oakland's 20-game winning streak, blanking the visitors at the Metrodome, 6-0.
 Oakland falls one game short of equalling the second-longest modern winning streak in baseball history, established by the Cubs, who won 21 straight contests in 1935. |

-2005 | At an afternoon press conference at PNC Park, Pirates General Manager Dave Littlefield announces the dismissal of manager Lloyd McClendon.
+2005 | Pirates General Manager Dave Littlefield announces the dismissal of manager Lloyd McClendon at an afternoon press conference at PNC Park.
 The former skipper, who compiled a 336-446 record during his 3+ year tenure in the Bucs dugout, will be replaced by bench coach Pete Mackanin on an interim basis for the remainder of the season. |

 2005 | As part of the National Roberto Clemente Day celebration, teams will collect donations from fans to support the Hurricane Katrina relief effort.
-Also, in remembrance of those affected by the disaster, major league players will don helmets bearing the Red Cross logo on the right side, and the number to call to help those in need will appear on the sides of the bases. |
+Additionally, in remembrance of those affected by the disaster, major league players will wear helmets bearing the Red Cross logo on the right side, and the bases will display numbers to call for help. |

-2005 | Mark Teixeira, with his 36th round-tripper this year, becomes the fifth player in major league history to collect 100 homers during his first three seasons, hitting a ninth-inning two-out three-run to give the Rangers a come-from-behind 10-7 victory over Minnesota at the Metrodome.
+2005 | Mark Teixeira, with his 36th round-tripper this year, becomes the fifth player in major league history to collect 100 homers during his first three seasons, hitting a ninth-inning two-out three-run homer to give the Rangers a come-from-behind 10-7 victory over Minnesota at the Metrodome.
 The 25-year-old slugger, who will finish with 43 dingers, went yard 26 and 38 times, respectively, in his first two seasons with Texas. |

 2006 |